scazaresm/tekno-mes-api-demo/README.md

 # Tekno MES API Demo

 This demo API is meant to demonstrate how to communicate with an Allen-Bradley ControlLogix PLC leveraging the [libplctag.NET](https://github.com/libplctag/libplctag.NET) library.
+It provides two demo endpoints to read string and bool tag types, and it could be easily extended to add support for more data types.

 ## How to test the API?